Enjoy sex like you used to

 • Eating a healthy diet (add these foods for virility to your grocery list)

-You can also speak to a healthcare provider to get tested for underlying medical conditions that may be behind your ED, such as diabetes, high blood pressure and cardiovascular disease.
-A medical professional can also advise you on whether ED is a side effect of any medication you’re taking.
+You can also speak to a healthcare provider to get tested for underlying medical conditions that may be behind your ED.
+Health conditions such as type 2 diabetes, high blood pressure, low testosterone, spinal cord injuries, and cardiovascular disease.

 For more advice, check out our guide on how to maintain an erection.

-Not only can you have sex with ED, but you can have great sex!
+Not only can you have sex with ED, you can have great sex!
 So don’t give up on your love life just because erections aren’t as easy to come by these days.

 Here are the key things to keep in mind: